Your Road To Become a Mountain Biker

 A quick test spin around the block won’t be enough to completely judge the bike’s performance, but you’ll be able to find any problems.
 Be sure the saddle is set so that you have a slight bend to your knee at the bottom of the pedal stroke.
 Ask yourself these key questions: does my upper body feel cramped, or too stretched out, when I’m on a ride?
 Does the bike feel unstable or twitchy when I turn?
 Is the reach to the brake levers comfortable?

-Maybe.
 A good rule to follow when it comes to price negotiations: be reasonable.
 A bike shop is a tough business – people work there because they love bikes, not because they want to get rich.
-If you’re buying a relatively inexpensive bike or an in-demand, brand-new-model bike, you might be able to wangle a longer free-service contract, but don’t expect a price cut.
-However, if you’re buying a more expensive bike, more than one bike, a model left over from last year, or a package including a helmet, tools, shoes, pedals, shorts and more, there’s no harm in asking for a small discount.
+If you’re buying a relatively inexpensive bike or an in-demand, brand-new-model bike, you might be able to wangle a longer free-service contract but don’t expect a price cut.
+However, if you’re buying a more expensive bike, more than one bike, a model left over from last year, or a package including a helmet, tools, shoes, pedals, shorts, and more, there’s no harm in asking for a small discount.
 The worst you’ll hear is no, but you may hear yes.

 If the shifting is ok, or your brakes feel soft after your first ride, don’t worry.
 It’s because the cables have stretched or the housing has wiggled a little farther into position – common occurrences when a bike is first used.
-A careful, counterclockwise twist of the barrel adjuster connected to the o ending component should make things work smoothly again.
+A careful, counterclockwise twist of the barrel adjuster connected to the o-ending component should make things work smoothly again.
 While you’re at it, check that the brake pads are still lined up so that they contact only the rim when you apply the brakes.
 Confused?
 No big deal.
 Just take your bike to the shop for your first free service call.

 Your shop is your ally.
 Have a question about your bike?
 Give the shop a call.
 Something feels amiss on a ride?
 Stop by with your bike and chat with someone.
 A tune-up or a special accessory could get things back in line and keep you riding.
 And that’s the best deal around.

-At My-Mountains we work with the best mountain biker guides to offer unique and exclusive experience in Switzerland and in Europe.
+At My-Mountains we work with the best mountain biker guides to offer unique and exclusive experiences in Switzerland and in Europe.